 Why I’m harvesting colostrum at 35 weeks

-I haven’t told all that many people that I am antenatally expressing my colostrum (first milk) into tiny little syringes but I am and I am actually pretty proud of myself at the moment (even though my running total is 1.5ml at the time of writing).
+I haven’t told all that many people that I am antenatally expressing – harvesting colostrum (first milk) – into tiny little syringes.
+I am actually pretty proud of myself at the moment (even though my running total is 1.5ml at the time of writing).

 Primarily, I decided to do this because I have a tongue tie, my son has a tongue tie and so do several members of my immediate family who have subsequently had issues breastfeeding.
-There is very real risk that this baby will have a tongue tie as well and having a supply of milk that she doesn’t need to work so hard for could buy us some time to get it sorted.
+There is very real risk that this baby will have a tongue tie as well.
+Having a supply of milk that she doesn’t need to work so hard for could buy us some time to get it sorted.

-When I was pregnant with my son four years ago I had no idea that I could save this stuff and that it could be even remotely useful.
+When I was pregnant with my son four years ago I had no idea that I could save this stuff.
+I certainly didn’t know that it could be even remotely useful.
 As it happens, the reason babies can survive on so little before your normal milk comes in after a couple of days is because colostrum is high in sugar, fat and calories.
 It really is amazing stuff and I want my baby to have it even of it can’t come direct from the source right away.

 Being in tune with my body

-Last time I didn’t know what my body was capable of so I didn’t trust it and I didnt work with it, I possibly even worked against it.
-I remember being told to just express a bit of milk by hand onto a spoon or something and I just didn’t really know how to handle my breasts effectively (sounds daft, right?) so I didn’t get anything out.
+Last time I didn’t know what my body was capable of so I didn’t trust it.
+I know I didn’t work with it and I probably even worked against it.
+Once, a midwife told me to just express a bit of milk by hand onto a spoon or something.
+After trying I realised I didn’t really know how to handle my breasts effectively (sounds daft, right?) so I didn’t get anything out.

-I did go on to pump breastmilk a little and learn how/when it was best to do that and what my breasts responded to and what they didn’t but it was slow progress with a lot of sore nipples and heartache.
+I did go on to pump breastmilk a little.
+Eventually I learnt how/when it was best to do that and what my breasts responded to and what they didn’t but it was slow progress with a lot of sore nipples and heartache.
 It was also nearly four years ago.

-Being prepared like this, knowing what my body can do and understanding some of my limits is making me feel stronger as I head towards full term and much more confident that my body can take care of my baby.
+Being prepared like this, knowing what my body can do and understanding some of my limits is making me feel stronger as I head towards full term.
+I am so much more confident that my body can take care of my baby.

 Recovering from trauma

 I haven’t talked too much about the trauma of my son’s birth and the weeks that followed it.
-They somehow manage to be both the best and worst weeks of my life and unfortunately a lot of the happiness is still shrouded by simmering anger.
-I have been working hard to turn that angry energy into positive progress throughout my pregnancy and expressing my colostrum is surprisingly therapeutic.
-All the knowledge and experience I gained from being let down over and over with my first child is being channelled directly into making more informed choices this time.
+They somehow manage to be both the best and worst weeks of my life.
+Unfortunately a lot of the happiness is still shrouded by simmering anger.
+I have been working hard to turn that angry energy into positive progress throughout my pregnancy.
+Harvesting colostrum has become surprisingly therapeutic.
+All the knowledge and experience I have from being let down over and over with my first child is being channelled directly into making more informed choices this time.
 Any bitterness I felt towards my boobs for letting me down (yes, that’s a thing and yes, I know it’s silly) is melting away now I can see how well they are already working for my unborn child.

-No one wants to think about some of the things that could go wrong during labour and childbirth or unexpected complications with mother or baby that result in separation at birth but sometimes it does happen.
-If I am unable to attend to my baby’s needs for whatever reason then I know she will have a little stock of my milk to get her through for a little while, packed full of my antibodies to protect her in this big scary world.
+No one wants to think about some of the things that could go wrong during labour and childbirth.
+Occasionally unexpected complications arise with either the birthing parent or the baby.
+Some complications cause separations of the birthing diad.
+If I am unable to attend to my baby’s needs for whatever reason then I know she will have a stock of my milk to get her through.
+Liquid gold, packed full of my antibodies to protect her in this big scary world.

 Now, I don’t have gestational diabetes but it definitely deserves a mention here!
-If a mother has GD then there is a risk that her baby’s blood sugar could drop rapidly once they are born.
-Having expressed colostrum on hand means baby will be able to get the sugar they need quickly without the need for formula milk.#
+If a mother has GD there is a risk that baby’s blood sugar could drop rapidly after birth.
+Harvesting Colostrum and having it on hand means baby will be able to get the sugar they need quickly without the need for formula milk.#